-At March 31, 2011 and 2010, Central had outstanding \$230.0 million aggregate principal amount of 6.0% Senior Notes due 2016, or 6.0% Notes.
-The Bank of New York Mellon Trust Company, N.A., serves as trustee under the related indenture.
-The indenture governing the 6.0% Notes contains customary restrictive covenants and events of default.

-Interest on the 6.0% Notes is payable semi-annually on June 1 and December 1 of each year.
-The related issuance costs are being amortized over the life of the 6.0% Notes utilizing the straight line method.
+At March 31, 2012, Central had outstanding \$230.0 million aggregate principal amount of 6.0% Senior Notes due 2016, or 6.0% Notes.
+The Bank of New York Mellon Trust Company, N.A. serves as trustee under the related indenture.
+Interest is payable semi-annually on June 1 and December 1 of each year.
+The related issuance costs are being amortized over the life of the 6.0% Notes utilizing the straight line method which approximates the effective interest method.
 The 6.0% Notes mature on June 1, 2016 and have an overall effective interest rate of 6.17%.
 The 6.0% Notes are Central's senior unsecured obligations and rank equal in right of payment to all of its existing and future unsecured indebtedness and are effectively junior to the secured indebtedness of Central to the extent of the value of the assets securing such indebtedness, if any.
 The 6.0% Notes are structurally senior to the 6.75% Notes.

 The 6.0% Notes are subject to certain covenants that restrict, among other things, Central's ability to create liens, enter into sale and leaseback transactions or merge or consolidate with other entities.
 Central has the option to call the 6.0% Notes at any time at a make-whole premium as defined in the indenture.